START: Teesmouth National Nature Reserve, Hartlepool

 MAPS: OS Explorer 306

 I completed this stretch of the coast in two separate walks.
 The first was on a very windy Sunday in August 2014 when me and my nephew walked from our home town of Billingham (yes someone has got to live there!) via the village of Greatham to the coast at North Gare.
 From there we walked a little further up the coast to finish at Seaton Carew.
-We had originally planned to walk into Hartlepool but due to Sunday transport not being great and the wind driving a heap of sand into our faces we gave up the ghost at Seaton Carew (although we did treat ourselves to an ice cream…which contained a lot of sand).
-We didn’t return to Seaton Carew until April 2015 to complete the walk where we also decided to continue further up the coast to the Headland.
+We had originally planned to walk into Hartlepool but due to Sunday transport not being great and the wind driving a heap of sand into our faces, we gave up the ghost at Seaton Carew.
+We didn’t return to Seaton Carew until April 2015 to complete the walk where we not only got to Hartlepool but also decided to head further up the coast to the Headland.

-This section of the coastwalk starts at the small car park at the Teesmouth National Nature Reserve just off the A178 and a stone’s throw away from the Hartlepool nuclear power station.
+This section of the Coastwalk starts at the small car park at the Teesmouth National Nature Reserve just off the A178 and a stone’s throw away from the Hartlepool nuclear power station.
 Teesmouth is home to a 350 hectare National Nature Reserve split into two sections (North Gare to the north and Seal Sands to the south) by the power station and is surrounded by heavy industry.
 Don’t be put off by this description though as the scenery is still fantastic and there is a whole variety of wildlife which calls Teesmouth home.
 More than 20,000 waterfowl visit the reserve each year along with Common and Grey Seals (over 100 of them at last count which makes Teesmouth the only regular breeding ground of Common Seals on the North-East coast) and a variety of birds of prey including merlins and peregrine falcons.
 In addition to the animal life, Teesmouth is also home to a variety of plant life including marsh orchid.
-The area was used extensively for salt extraction in medieval times.

 From the car park we walked through a gap into the sand dunes out on to North Gare sands.
 The tide was out a fair way so it was possible to walk along the sands towards the breakwater at North Gare, however if the tide was in there is a footpath through the dunes to the breakwater which we could have used.
-The views across the estuary are brilliant (no honestly they are!) despite the nearby industry.
+The views across the estuary are brilliant (no honestly they are!) despite the presence of the nearby industry.
 It was also possible to see a number of ships sailing to Teesport down the River Tees.
-Access to the tip of the breakwater (built between 1882 and 1892) was restricted (due to a partial collapse)so we continued along the coast onto Seaton Sands.
+Access to the tip of the 19th century built breakwater was restricted (due to a partial collapse) so we continued along the coast onto Seaton Sands.
 There were a number of old anti-tank blocks leftover from the Second World War dotted along the sands and were a reminder of the long history of military defence associated with the area (and were also a bugger to walk around).
 In 1667 a gun fortification was built at Sneaton Snook to defend the mouth of the Tees, particularly against the marauding Dutch navy.
 Remains of the fortification can be still found today.
 The town was also the site of a RAF airstrip during the First World War.

 The constant wind was blowing sand into our eyes so we made a point to stop the walk in Seaton Carew a half-mile later as we were also tired after walking all the way from Billingham.

 Seaton Carew is a nice little resort located to the south of Hartlepool and is popular with local visitors (including myself as it is so accessible from where I live).
-The resort has recently benefitted from a £1.5 million scheme to improve the town’s coastal defences along with the re-development of the promenade which has brightened the place up a bit.
+The resort has recently benefited from a £1.5 million scheme to improve the town’s coastal defences along with the re-development of the promenade which has brightened the place up a bit.
 A further major revamp of the seafront has been given the go ahead which is designed to bring more people to the town.
-Hopefully, if successful, this will reverse the decline Seaton Carew has suffered in recent decades as the investment in the town has just not been there.
-As a result the town’s seafront has become a little shabby which can put people off.

-The history of Seaton Carew dates back to Roman times with remains of Roman buildings and artefacts being found on Seaton Sands.
+There has been evidence of human habitation at Seaton Carew dating back 2000 years with the remains of Roman buildings and artifacts being found on Seaton Sands.
 During the 12th Century the settlement passed into the hands of Robert De Carrowe resulting in the village being called ‘Seaton Carrowe’.
 Over time this has changed to the present-day ‘Seaton Carew’.